 Similar findings were reported by Buragohain et al. (2018) where the highest prevalence was reported in young puppies between 0-6 months (55.17%) followed by 22.41% in dogs between 6-12 months of age.
 Alternatively, Latha et al. (2007) concluded that higher prevalence was in 1-5 yrs of age of dog and Jesus et al. (2021) found that the prevalence was among 2-8 yr age of dogs.
-The higher prevalence in the young population of dogs may be due to lack of specific immunity and insufficient development of immune system and as the dog grow older the chance of getting infection and severity of disease decrease.
+The higher prevalence in the young dogs might be due to lack of specific immunity and insufficient development of immune system and as the dog grow older the chance of getting infection and severity of disease decrease.